-Long-term set-aside: National expenditures
+Long-term set-aside: National expenditures Period: From 1994 EU co-financed: Yes.

-Period: 1994-2015 EU co-financed: Yes.
-Countries: Austria, Germany, Greece Payment per hectare to take land out of commodity production for a long period.
-Use of labels: Production and payment limits: NO. Payments are included in Other Transfers to Producers.
+Countries: Austria, Germany, Greece

+Payment per hectare to take land out of commodity production for a long period.

+Production and payment limits: NO.

+Afforestation

+Period: From 1994

-Afforestation Period: 1994-2017 Guarantee section of the EAGGF (RDR): Budget item B1-5012 in the 1998 EC Budget, 05 04 01 10 in the 2004 EU Budget
+Guarantee section of the EAGGF (RDR): Budget item B1-5012 in the 1998 EC Budget, 05 04 01 10 in the

+2004 EU Budget

+EAFDR: Measure 221 in Axis 2 from 2007

 Payments per hectare to encourage the alternative use of agricultural land for forestry or activities related to forestry in farm holdings (Reg.
 2080/92 and RDR).
 Annual payment per hectare afforested to cover maintenance cost for a period of up to five years; and annual payment per hectare to cover losses of income resulting from afforestation for a maximum period of 20 years for farmers or their associations who worked the land before its afforestation or for any other private law person.
 There are maximum amounts per year of their annual premium to cover losses of income eligible for support.

-Use of labels: Production and payment limits: NO.
+Production and payment limits: NO.

-(Guidance) Forestry

-Guidance section of the EAGGF: Ch.
+(Guidance) Forestry Period: 1989-93 Guidance section of the EAGGF: Ch.
 3 011 (Reg.
 797/85, Art.
 20); Ch.
 21010-12 (Reg.
 2328/91, Art.
 25); Payments per hectare to encourage the alternative use of agricultural land for forestry or activities related to forestry in farm holdings.
+Production and payment limits: NO.

+(Guidance) Mediterranean forestry programme

+Period: 1986-93

-(Guidance) Mediterranean forestry programme Period: 1986-93 Guidance section of the EAGGF: Ch.
+Guidance section of the EAGGF: Ch.
 3 210 (Reg.
+269/79)

-269/79) Payments per hectare.
-Use of labels: Production and payment limits: NO. Payments are included in Other Transfers to Producers.
+Payments per hectare.

+Production and payment limits: NO.